Chooongg/StateLayout/README-en.md

 ## Characteristics

+- good scalability
+- using the class as the status code
 - fully customizable states
 - support for custom parameters
 - support for animation
 - fully customizable animation
 - support for child view visibility strategy
 - support for AppBarLayout Lift
+- low coupling

 ## Setup